 - ※For those who undergo treatment at our clinic, all costs—for examination and diagnosis and MRI or other tests—are included above.

 ※After receiving treatment here, if you receive the same treatment again with the next 3 years, the treatment costs will be half the amount.

-※All treatment costs are displayed without tax.
+※All treatment costs are displayed with tax.

 5 Types of Outpatient Treatment for Low Back Pain

 An intervertebral disc treatment that began in the United States in the 2010s.
 Can be suitable for a wide range of conditions, including problems in patients after surgery.
 It is the only （※2）treatment that can repair and regenerate intervertebral discs.Click here for details.

 ※2 According to research by Operation Japan (Ltd.)